Variational Bayes In Private Settings (VIPS): VIPS for latent Dirichlet allocation

 where $b$ is generally either $2$ or $e$, corresponding to a measurement based on either bits or nats, respectively.
 We can interpret $-\frac{1}{N}\sum_{i=1}^N \log_b p_{model}(x_i)$ as the cross-entropy between the model and the empirical distribution.
 This is the expected number of bits (nats) needed to encode a data point from the empirical data distribution (i.e. a word in our case), under an optimal code based on the model.
 Perplexity is $b$ to the power of the cross entropy, which converts the number of bits (nats) in the encoding to the number of possible values in an encoding of that length (supposing the cross entropy were integer valued).
 Thus, perplexity measures the \emph{effective vocabulary size when using the model to encode the data}, which is understood as a reflection of how confused (i.e. ``perplexed'') the model is.
 In our case, $p_{model}$ is the posterior predictive distribution under our variational approximation to the posterior, which is intractable to compute.
 Following \citet{NIPS2010_3902}, we approximate perplexity based on the learned variational distribution, measured in nats, by plugging the ELBO into Equation \ref{eqn:perplexity}, which results in an upper bound:

 where $\vn_i^{test}$ is a vector of word counts for the $i$th document, $\vn^{test} = \{ \vn_i^{test} \}_{i=1}^I$.
 In the above, we use the $\vlambda$ that was calculated during training.
 We compute the posteriors over $\vz$ and $\vtheta$ by performing the first step in our algorithm using the test data and the perturbed sufficient statistics we obtain during training.
-We used the python implementation by the authors of \citep{NIPS2010_3902} in our experiments.
-The per-word-perplexity is shown in \figref{conv}.
+We adapted the python implementation by the authors of \citep{NIPS2010_3902} for our experiments.